roelfie/spring-boot-2-essential-training/README.md

 ## Section 1.2: Spring Initializr

-This Spring Boot Application was created by the Spring [Initializr](https://start.spring.io/) and contains the starters Web, Actuator & Thymeleaf.
+This Spring Boot application was created by the Spring [Initializr](https://start.spring.io/) and contains the starters Web, Actuator & Thymeleaf.

+#### Ways to start a Spring Boot jar
+During development you will usually start the application in IntelliJ IDEA (SpringBoot*Application.java).

+In production you can:
+- `java -jar ...`
+- shell script (makes it easier to add environment variables and properties)
+- `systemd` / `init.d` (on *nix systems) to let the server control when services start/stop
+- cloud ecosystems (e.g. Pivotal Cloud Foundry)
+  - `cf push` pushes a compiled JAR into cloud foundry and automatically runs it

 The embedded Tomcat runs HTTP / port 8080 by default.
-Start the application in IntelliJ IDEA (SpringBoot2Application.java) or from a terminal:
 ```shell script
 cd <project-root>
 mvn clean package